Petroleum Division top official flouts monetisation policy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Petroleum Division (PD), which strictly implemented the policy decision for the last two and a half years by not using the cars of any state owned companies such as OGDCL, PPL, SSGC, SNGPL, PSO, HDIP, PLL and others, but now under the latest scenario, the situation turned otherwise.
+ISLAMABAD: The Petroleum Division (PD), which strictly implemented the policy decision for last two and half years by not using the cars of any state owned companies such as OGDCL, PPL, SSGC, SNGPL, PSO, HDIP, PLL and others, but now under latest scenario, the situation turned otherwise.

 The story of breaching the monetization policy in Petroleum Division starts when newly appointed Additional Secretary (AS) (policy) Haroon-ur- Rafique, by using his clout, first arranged from OGDCL a corolla car of 2016 model.